 Select a procedure

 Select the procedure on the basis of the value of the contract, the number of suppliers in the market and the extent to which you want to stimulate cooperation between parties.
 Public organisations must comply with regulations relating to public procurement procedures; private organisations have more freedom.
 However, a private party is free to apply public procurement principles when selecting parties.
+Make sure to mention explicitly that you are not obliged to put out contracts to tender, and use the phrase ‘request for proposal’, for instance.

 - Choose a procedure that is proportional to the size of the contract.